vszal/gcp-secure-cicd/README.md

 ## Create a repo
 This demo relies on you making git check-ins to simulate a developer workflow.
 Fork this repo, or otherwise copy it into your own Github repo.

+## Customize Cloud Deploy yaml

+1. In `clouddeploy.yaml`, replace `project-id-here` with your actual project for each of the three targets.

 ## Bootstrap
 Bootstrap scripts are in the `bootstrap` folder.